 We focus on innovation to drive business efficiency and make the best use of our available resources to target problems through engagement with external organisations.
 We share our challenges by launching calls for innovation on specific problems, publishing our industry challenges and taking opportunities to communicate these challenges at events and workshops.

-7.6 Looking ahead
+7.7 Looking ahead

 Innovation is core to our business strategy.
 We rely on innovation to drive efficiency, while delivering against all our business priorities and output targets and we will continue to do this in the future.
-Our strategy will stay the same: innovating for customers today and tomorrow, with an innovation portfolio split between projects that develop solutions to solve today's problems and those that plan for the UK energy system of the future.